Coherence Co

 System Design

-When good people are working hard and the work still isn't right
+When good people are working hard and the system keeps producing the same result

 Strategy Deployment